azukauteh/alx-low_level_programming/0x0E-structures_typedef/README.md

 ## Conclusion

 Structures allow you to create custom data types that can hold multiple variables of different types.
-They are useful for